StefanNouza/spacemouse/README.md

 - [Version 1.0](https://github.com/AndunHH/spacemouse/releases/tag/v1.0.0): [Rotary encoder triggers keys](#rotary-keys)
 - [Version 1.1](https://github.com/AndunHH/spacemouse/releases/tag/v1.1.0): Support of [Hall Effect Sensors](#hall-effect-sensors)
-- [Version 2.2](https://github.com/AndunHH/spacemouse/releases/tag/v2.0.0): Serial Menu, Store parameters in EEPROM, new modifierFunction and Drift-compensation
+- [Version 2.0](https://github.com/AndunHH/spacemouse/releases/tag/v2.0.0): Serial Menu, Store parameters in EEPROM, new modifierFunction and Drift-compensation

+## Upcoming Work
+For the next release already to be found in master:

+- The [modifier function](#modifier-function) has a html page, where you can visualize the effect of the chosen parameters.

-## V2.1 ProgMode over Serial, optimized storage of parameters, progmem usage reduced
+### ProgMode over Serial, optimized storage of parameters, progmem usage reduced
-This release is about the new ProgMode (V2.1) and about reducing program-memory usage (V2.2):
+This release is about the new [ProgMode](#progmode) (V2.1) and about reducing program-memory usage (V2.2):

-- developed a "ProgMode" for "Set settings over serial interface and save them"
+- Stefan Nouza developed a "ProgMode" for "Set settings over serial interface and save them"
 - modified the existing parameter-menu system:
   - restructured the parameter-data to have their descriptions (name/type) and values at one place
   - shorter code